 Typically, a large number of users access enterprise geodatabases.
-As a result, administration is required to make sure the geodatabase is configured properly, people can access the data they need, and the database runs smoothly.
+As a result, management is required to ensure the geodatabase is configured properly, people can access the data they need, and the database runs smoothly.

-You can perform some geodatabase administration tasks using ArcGIS.
-In many cases, administration tasks are slightly different from one database management system to another.
+As with the geodatabase administrator, many administration tasks vary slightly from one database management system to another.
 Therefore, there is a section in the help specific to each supported database management system.
-Be sure to read the topics pertaining to the one you are using.
+Read the topics pertaining to the database management system you use.

-Key tasks for the administration of an enterprise geodatabase include the following:
+Key tasks for the management of an enterprise geodatabase include the following:

 Install software and create a geodatabase

 You need to install both the database management system software and ArcGIS software, create a database, and enable geodatabase functionality in the database.

 Obtain the database management system installation from a third-party vendor.

 If you want to use PostgreSQL on Microsoft Windows, you can download a supported version from My Esri.

 Software installation at your site may be performed by your IT department.

 After ArcGIS clients and database management system software are installed and configured, use either the Create Enterprise Geodatabase (Oracle, PostgreSQL, and SQL Server only and must be run by the database administrator) or Enable Enterprise Geodatabase (run by the geodatabase administrator) geoprocessing tool to create a geodatabase.